 4. Common Paper Wasp

-The Common Paper Wasp is one of the most common types of wasps in California.
+The Common Paper Wasp is one of California’s most common types of wasps.

 These wasps can be found throughout the state, and they are easily recognizable due to their black and yellow striped pattern and the paper nest they create.

 They are social insects and live in colonies with one queen and her female workers.
-The colony can range in size from a few dozen individuals to several hundred.
+The colony can range from a few dozen individuals to several hundred.

-These wasps feed on other insects and can also be beneficial predators in gardens.
+These wasps feed on other insects and can also be beneficial garden predators.

 They are relatively harmless to humans but will sting if disturbed or threatened.
 Therefore, it is best to leave these wasps alone.